dev-lyroxx/moderation-bot/README.md

 # Bot Config
 You can edit the **config.json** File!
 Fill in you Bot Token and if you want, you can change the Embed Color or the Bot's Prefix.

+# Support
+If you have questions or problems, you can join my Coding Server and ask there!
+You can find the Link in my Bio.